 Within the moat, right by the popular Feskekôrka (Fish Church) sits the North and South American inspired restaurant-pub-club Barabicu.
 Yes, the name might be a bit hard to pronounce but you won’t be disappointed here.
 Delicous food, awesome cocktails and a wide selection on almost anything drinkable, this hybrid club-restaurant meets your expectations on Fridays through to Saturdays when DJ:s deliver tunes of New Orleans hip hop, funk-soul mix and disco from NYC.

-If you are want to dance Nefertiti, “Nef” by the locals, is a good fit.
-Just like Jazzhuset, Nefertiti is a jazz club.
-But don’t be mistaken, the club houses one of the most vibrant dance floors in the city.
+If you want to dance, Nefertiti (or “Nef” by the locals), is a good fit.
+It may be a jazz club but the club houses one of the most vibrant dance floors in the city.
 Furthermore, the program is packed with live music almost every day of the week.
-If you really want it all you should visit the last Saturday of the month when Nefertiti hosts Club Parlour and DJ:s are playing classic and unknown disco as well as rock and psychedelia, the dance floor is almost always packed.
+If you really want it all you should visit the last Saturday of the month when Nefertiti hosts Club Parlour and DJ:s are playing classic and unknown disco as well as rock and psychedelia.
+The dance floor is almost always packed.

 Down one of the trendiest streets of Gothenburg, Magasinsgatan, you find a tribute to the Mexican 1920s in the form of Puta Madre - a restaurant and bar with red velvet decor, chandeliers hanging from the ceiling and the largest selections of tequila in the Nordics.
 This isn’t the place for one who wants to dance, though it is really the crème de la crème if you appreciate a good bar.